 Safety and Security

-Use common sense and take basic safety precautions.
+Use common sense and take basic safety precautions especially in crowded tourist areas.
 Keep valuables locked away and don’t wear expensive watches or jewellery, flash expensive cameras, or walk in deserted areas.
 Go exploring in pairs wherever possible, rather than on your own.
 If in doubt, please ask your Tour Director or at your accommodation for safety guidelines.